mendelgusmao/PHP-HaavokIPC/README.md

 ```

 * StdIODriver
 This driver will use stdio to exchange data between front end and back end.
-Its development is frozen as it requires architecture changes in PHP-Ghetto-IPC core.
+Its development is frozen as it requires architecture changes in GhettoIPC core.

 _There is no need to define a driver in back end.
 The information about what driver was configured in front end is passed via command line to back end_